regnaDkciN/SandTable/README.md

 I had several problems with the gears.
 This section contains information regarding my findings and fixes.

 ## Dowel Rods
 I couldn't find the tapered dowel rods that were recommended in the Instructable write-up.
 I ended up using [1/8" wooden dowel rods](https://www.amazon.com/dp/B0CXDDGRFK) for the geared parts .
-This required changing all the dowel rod holes in the geared parts to 2.8mm.
-The "Base + Large Gear" files contain the modified parts.
+This required changing all the dowel rod holes in the geared parts to 3 mm.
+The "Modified Parts" files contain the modified parts.
+Note that two of the large gear are required.

 ## Bearing
 I couldn't find recommended bearing.
 Instead I used a [F695-2RS Bearings, 5x13x4mm Ball Bearing](https://www.amazon.com/dp/B0CZ6RBJSZ) which worked out well.